IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 ## Welcome to Senior Project In Digital Media!

-Senior Project is the capstone course for the Integrated Digital Media program.
-Senior Project mirrors the creative process that professional artists, designers, and entrepreneurs must practice throughout their entire careers.
+**What is Senior Project in Digital Media?** Senior Project in Digital Media is the capstone course for the Integrated Digital Media program.
+Senior Project in Digital Media mirrors the creative process that professional artists, designers, and entrepreneurs must practice throughout their entire careers.

 The primary goal for the student is to develop a hunger and passion for self-directed, life-long learning and creativity.

-To achieve this students will involve themselves in an semester-long thesis that includes a robust investigation of all phases of the creative process, including research, design, development, and user testing for the production of a substantial and mature body of work, representing their creative and conceptual skills as artists, designers, and/or entrepreneurs.
+To achieve this students will involve themselves in a semester-long capstone project that includes a robust investigation of all phases of the creative process, including research, design, development, and user testing for the production of a substantial and mature body of work, representing their creative and conceptual skills as artists, designers, and/or entrepreneurs.

-As you engage in the rigorous practice of a professional artist, designer, or entrepreneur, your project will naturally evolve and change, and may in fact take quite a different shape than what you present during Junior Review.
+As you engage in the rigorous practice of a professional artist, designer, or entrepreneur, your project will naturally evolve and change, and may in fact take quite a different shape than what you propose in the beginning of the semester.
 This is normal and OK.

 ## Your Commitment to Senior Project